yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `backup_schedules` (Attributes List) (see [below for nested schema](#nestedatt--backup_schedules))
 - `cloud_type` (String) The cloud provider where the cluster is deployed: AWS, AZURE or GCP.
 - `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.
-- `cluster_endpoints` (Map of String, Deprecated) The endpoints used to connect to the cluster.
-- `cluster_id` (String) The ID of the cluster.
-Created automatically when a cluster is created.
-Used to get a specific cluster.
 - `cmk_spec` (Attributes) KMS Provider Configuration. (see [below for nested schema](#nestedatt--cmk_spec))
 - `database_track` (String) The track of the database.
 Production or Innovation or Preview.
-- `desired_connection_pooling_state` (String) The desired connection pooling state of the cluster, Enabled or Disabled.
-This parameter can be used to enable/disable Connection Pooling
 - `desired_state` (String) The desired state of the database, Active or Paused.
 This parameter can be used to pause/resume a cluster.
-- `endpoints` (Attributes List) The endpoints used to connect to the cluster. (see [below for nested schema](#nestedatt--endpoints))
 - `fault_tolerance` (String) The fault tolerance of the cluster.
 NONE, NODE, ZONE or REGION.
 - `num_faults_to_tolerate` (Number) The number of domain faults the cluster can tolerate.
 0 for NONE, 1 for ZONE and [1-3] for NODE and REGION
 - `restore_backup_id` (String) The ID of the backup to be restored to the cluster.